 Over the years the Program continued to recruit faculty, leading to its current number of twenty one research laboratories within the building.
-Further recent faculty recruitments and expansion has now included two Molecular Medicine laboratories (Craig Ceol and Jason Kim, also director of the Mouse Phenotyping Center) scheduled to move into the new Sherman Center for research when completed in January 2013.
 In 2000, the Program in Molecular Medicine was granted departmental status, with the ability to make academic appointments within its own “department”, although it retained its original name—Program in Molecular Medicine.
-In addition to the 21 laboratory groups in the Molecular Medicine building, 18 tenured or tenure track faculty in other programs (that do not have departmental status) have primary faculty appointments in Molecular Medicine and attend faculty meetings, retreats, etc. Responsibility for their financial issues and laboratory space remains with their Program Directors.
-These latter 19 faculty are located in the Program in Gene Function and Expression (PGFE), in the Program in Bioinformatics or in the RNA Therapeutics Institute..
+Additional faculty recruitments and expansion of the campus with the building of the Sherman Center catalyzed the movement of several Molecular Medicine laboratories (Craig Mello, Co-Director of the RNA Therapeutics Institute, Dale Greiner, Co-Director of the Diabetes Center of Excellence, Craig Ceol, Jason Kim, Director of the Mouse Phenotyping Center) to the Sherman Center.
+In addition to these laboratory groups in the Molecular Medicine and Sherman buildings, many other tenured or tenure track faculty in other programs (that do not have departmental status) obtained primary faculty appointments in Molecular Medicine and fully participate in faculty meetings, retreats and other departmental activities.
+Responsibility for their laboratory financial issues and laboratory space remains with their Program Directors.

-Molecular Medicine accomplishments in research have been recognized by the 2006 Nobel Prize in Physiology or Medicine awarded to Craig Mello (shared with Andrew Fire of Stanford University), the 2008 Lasker Basic Medical Research Award to Victor Ambros (shared with Gary Ruvkun of Harvard and David Baulcombe of Cambridge University), the 2007 Medical Foundation Basic Science Award to David Lambright, Howard Hughes Medical Institute Investigator appointments to Michael Green, Roger Davis, and Craig Mello, and membership in the National Academy of Sciences (Mello and Ambros) and the Royal Society of London (Davis).
+Molecular Medicine accomplishments in research have been recognized by the 2006 Nobel Prize in Physiology or Medicine awarded to Craig Mello (shared with Andrew Fire of Stanford University), the 2008 Lasker Basic Medical Research Award to Victor Ambros (shared with Gary Ruvkun of Harvard and David Baulcombe of Cambridge University), the 2105 Breakthrough Prize (shared with Gary Ruvkun of Harvard) to Victor Ambros, the 2007 Medical Foundation Basic Science Award to David Lambright, the Lillian Jean Kaplan Memorial Award to Greg Pazour, Howard Hughes Medical Institute Investigator appointments to Michael Green, Roger Davis, and Craig Mello, and membership in the National Academy of Sciences (Green, Mello and Ambros) and the Royal Society of London (Davis).
 Many other Molecular Medicine faculty have been recognized by awards for outstanding contributions in their fields of specialty, for example, a 2012 NIDA Avant Garde award to Jeremy Luban, the 2000 Banting Award to Michael Czech and the Elizabeth Glaser Scientist Award to Katherine Luzuriaga.
-Pew Scholar awards have been bestowed upon Tom Fazzio, Bert van den Berg and David Guertin..
+Pew Scholar awards have been bestowed upon Tom Fazzio, Bert van den Berg and David Guertin.